Andre Waters

 Andre Maurice Waters (March 10, 1962 - November 20, 2006) was an American professional football player who was a safety for the Philadelphia Eagles and Arizona Cardinals of the National Football League (NFL) from 1984 to 1995.
 Waters was regarded as one of the NFL's most aggressive players, serving as an integral part of one of the league's top defenses.
-On November 20, 2006, Waters committed suicide and was subsequently diagnosed with chronic traumatic encephalopathy (CTE).
+On November 20, 2006, Waters died by suicide and was subsequently diagnosed with chronic traumatic encephalopathy (CTE).
 He is one of at least 345 NFL players to be diagnosed after death with CTE, which is caused by repeated hits to the head.

 Early life

 Waters was born in Belle Glade, Florida and grew up in extreme poverty in rural Florida, and attended Pahokee High School.
 Waters received some attention in high school but ended up attending Cheyney University At Cheyney University of Pennsylvania Waters was recognized as All-PSAC three straight years.